-- 8. 7% selling commission will be charged on money received above market price to help defray sale and advertising expenses. - 9.
-Animals will be appraised by market representatives selected by the 4-H Auction Committee to establish approximate market value of each. - 10.
-After the sale, each 4-H member is responsible for seeing that his or her animal is placed in the designated area after the sale of the 4-H member's animal. - 11.
-No auction animals will go back home to the 4-H member. - 12.
-Beef, swine, sheep, and goats of any sex not being sold in the auction may be sold at market price if animals meet the minimum weight set by the buyer of the market animals.
-All 4-H members are responsible for their own animals and to see that they are placed in the designated area after the completion of the auction. - 13.
-Any required check-off amounts will be withheld from 4-H members' checks. - 14.
-4-H barrows or market gilts to be entered in the Carcass Swine Show will not be sold in the auction. - 15.
-4-H members missing their time to sell in the Auction will not be allowed to sell later in the Auction. - 16.
+- 14. 4-H members missing their time to sell in the Auction will not be allowed to sell later in the Auction. - 15.
 Any money that is not paid to the 4-H Auction Committee from the bidder, will be deducted from auction payment to the 4-H member.
-If payment is received after initial check is printed, a second check will be printed for the money received after initial check was printed - 17.
-No 4-Her other than those asked to help with the auction are allowed past the gated off area for the buyers once sale begins. - 18.
+If payment is received after initial check is printed, a second check will be printed for the money received after initial check was printed - 16.
+No 4-Her other than those asked to help with the auction are allowed past the gated off area for the buyers once sale begins. - 17.
 Registered Buyers must submit their name, along with the address and phone number of the business, and the contact person for billing purposes.
 Multiple Bidder Cards must include the \$\$ amount of the bidder's support, signature of bidder and Bidder #.
 Those Bidders who have participated in previous auctions will have an assigned Bidder Number.
 Please include that Bidder number on the card.
-If your Bidder does not know their number at the time of your initial contact, you will need to get that number prior to the day of the auction. - 19.
-Multiple Bidder Cards that do not have a bidder number and a signature for that bidder's amount will be reduced by that amount for that bidder from the total on the Multiple Bidder Cards.

-- 20. In the case that the total dollar amount on your Multiple Bidder Card is not sufficient to win the bidding, the Multiple Bidder Card would be void and those buyers listed on that particular card for your animal would be released from their commitment on that animal only. - 21.
+If your Bidder does not know their number at the time of your initial contact, you will need to get that number prior to the day of the auction. - 18.
+Multiple Bidder Cards that do not have a bidder number and a signature for that bidder's amount will be reduced by that amount for that bidder from the total on the Multiple Bidder Cards. - 19.
+In the case that the total dollar amount on your Multiple Bidder Card is not sufficient to win the bidding, the Multiple Bidder Card would be void and those buyers listed on that particular card for your animal would be released from their commitment on that animal only. - 20.
 Winning Multiple Bidder Cards must be presented to the auction staff immediately upon completion of bidding on that particular animal.
 The names appearing on that card will be recognized as the buyers of your animal.
-No additions/deletions may be made to the card once presented to the auction staff. - 22.
-Multiple Bidder Cards are available through the County Extension Office or the 4-H Auction Committee. - 23.
+No additions/deletions may be made to the card once presented to the auction staff. - 21.
+Multiple Bidder Cards are available through the County Extension Office or the 4-H Auction Committee. - 22.
 Add-on money will be accepted up to 30 minutes after the completion of entire auction.
 After this time has expired no add-on money will be accepted.

-Animal Project Area Guidelines
+Animal Project Guidelines